← Back to All Dogs

 A note on "Pit Bull Terrier Mix" listings: in Calgary rescues you will see this label often, but it is usually a visual best-guess by foster families and shelter staff rather than a confirmed breed identification.
 Genetic testing on shelter dogs labeled as "pit mixes" routinely reveals primary ancestry of Boxer, Mastiff, American Bulldog, Lab, or no Pit at all.
 The practical implication: a "Pit Bull Terrier Mix" rescue dog's temperament is determined by its evaluated personality, not its label.
 Read the foster's notes on the listing — those describe the actual dog.
 BARCS Rescue (a Calgary partner) specifically focuses on bully-type dogs and provides the most detailed temperament evaluations for Pit-type rescues.

-All Pit Bull-type dogs and Pit Bull Terrier mixes listed below are from 15+ Calgary-area rescues and updated every 2 hours.
+All Pit Bull-type dogs and Pit Bull Terrier mixes listed below are from 15+ Calgary-area rescues and updated regularly.
 These dogs often wait the longest in shelters despite being some of the most loving companions available — apply quickly when you find a good match.

 Looking at all large dogs in Calgary?